Associate of Science (ASN) Nursing Program

 - Job placement services: Students have the opportunity to meet with our Career Services Department, which is composed of human resource personnel and medical professionals who know what healthcare facilities want in their employees.
 Students are guided on their career paths before and after graduation to ensure their employment success.

-You’ll receive a quality education at Cambridge, where we ensure our program meets the Florida Department of Education requirements and standards.
+You’ll receive a quality education at Cambridge where we ensure our program meets the Florida and Georgia Department of Education requirements and standards.

 Associate’s Degree Program Financial Aid

-Cambridge is an accredited school, which allows students to be eligible for Federal and State Financial aid.
-Students must fill out the FAFSA to check their eligibility and receive aid.
+Cambridge College is an accredited institution and able to process Federal and State Financial Aid.
+All students must complete the FAFSA to determine their individual eligibility.

 Cambridge also participates in the Federal Financial Aid (Title IV) Program to offer financial assistance to qualifying students and families in need.
 Other financial aid options may include: